kyma-project/telemetry-manager/docs/user/03-traces.md

 For the recording of a distributed trace, every involved component must propagate at least the trace context.
 For details, see [Trace Context](https://www.w3.org/TR/trace-context/#problem-statement).

-- In Kyma, all modules involved in users’ requests support the [W3C Trace Context protocol](https://www.w3.org/TR/trace-context).
+- In Kyma, all modules involved in users’ requests support the [W3C Trace Context](https://www.w3.org/TR/trace-context) protocol.
 The involved Kyma modules are, for example, Istio, Serverless, and Eventing.
-- Your application must also propagate the W3C Trace Context for any user-related activity.
+- Your application also must propagate the W3C Trace Context for any user-related activity.
 This can be achieved easily using the [Open Telemetry SDKs](https://opentelemetry.io/docs/instrumentation/) available for all common programming languages.
-If your application follows that guidance and is part of the Istio Service Mesh, it's already outlined with dedicated span data in the trace data collected by the Kyma telemetry setup.
+If your application follows that guidance and is part of the Istio Service Mesh, it’s already outlined with dedicated span data in the trace data collected by the Kyma telemetry setup.
 - Furthermore, your application must enrich a trace with additional span data and send these data to the cluster-central telemetry services.
-That can also be achieved with [Open Telemetry SDKs](https://opentelemetry.io/docs/instrumentation/).
+You can achieve this with [Open Telemetry SDKs](https://opentelemetry.io/docs/instrumentation/).

 ## Architecture

 In the Kyma cluster, the Telemetry module provides a central deployment of an [OTel Collector](https://opentelemetry.io/docs/collector/) acting as a gateway.
-The gateway exposes endpoints to which all Kyma components and users' applications should send the trace data to.
+The gateway exposes endpoints to which all Kyma modules and users’ applications should send the trace data to.

 ![Architecture](./assets/traces-arch.drawio.svg)

 1. An end-to-end request is triggered and populates across the distributed application.
 Every involved component propagates the trace context using the [W3C Trace Context](https://www.w3.org/TR/trace-context/) protocol.
 2. After contributing a new span to the trace, the involved components send the related span data to the trace gateway using the `telemetry-otlp-traces` service.
-The communication happens based on the [OTLP](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md) protocol either using GRPC or HTTP.
+The communication happens based on the [OpenTelemetry Protocol (OTLP)](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md) either using GRPC or HTTP.
 3. The trace gateway enriches the span data with metadata that's typical for sources running on Kubernetes, like Pod identifiers.
 4. With the `TracePipeline` resource, the trace gateway is configured with a target backend.
 5. The backend can run within the cluster.